KOCTOLOM/Mindustry-overhaul/README.md

 <br>
 <br><code>It is strongly recommended to back up your save before installing the mod,</code>
 <br><code>as playing with it may corrupt your progress due to major balance changes.</code></p>
+<h1>Main changes</h1>
+<br>During a series of tests, we discovered that the standard version of the Serpulo campaign suffered from a lack of depth in its balance.
+In response, we reworked it with a focus on emphasizing the unique strengths of units.
+<br>All characteristics of the vanilla turrets and their ammunition have been completely reworked.
+In addition to updating existing stats, most turrets have received new types of ammunition, some of which apply status effects.
+These changes make defensive structures much more flexible in their usage.
+<br>Units now require more resources to build, but this is compensated by significantly improved stats.
+Some units have also received partial AI updates: they now act based on new target prioritization algorithms, making enemy behavior more focused on exploiting weaknesses and more effective in combat.
+Additionally, their weapons and firing visual effects have been completely redesigned, adding more variety and chaos to battles.
+<br>A large collection of new status effects has also been introduced, which can be applied by both turret ammunition and unit attacks.
+These effects play a key role in battles, encouraging players to find enemy vulnerabilities and develop strategies based on new conditions.
+<br>As a result of all these changes, the gameplay becomes more challenging, deeper, and richer, offering players new opportunities for planning and more interesting challenges.